 The Perkins Loan is a federal loan administered by Benedictine College.
 It is in the student's name and it must be repaid.
 Eligibility is determined by the results from the FAFSA.
 This loan is a need-based loan and has a fixed interest rate of 5%.
 Interest does not accrue while enrolled at least half-time and repayment does not begin until nine months after you have graduated, dropped below half-time status, or withdrawn from Benedictine College.
 Perkins Loan Entrance Counseling and the Perkins Master Promissory Note are required for disbursement of these funds.
 Any awards that a student is eligible for will be listed in your Financial Aid Award Package (based on FAFSA).

 Federal Direct Student loans are federal loans that are in the student's name and may be either subsidized or unsubsidized.
 A subsidized student loan is awarded on the basis of financial need which is determined from the FAFSA.
-The interest rate is fixed at 3.4% for loans disbursed in the 2012-13 academic period.
+The interest rate period will be established by the US Dept. of Education prior to July 1 each year applicable to the upcoming academic period.
 The federal government pays the interest accruing on the loan while the student is enrolled a least half-time in a degree seeking program of study.
 Repayment does not begin until six months after you have graduated, dropped below half-time status, or withdrawn from Benedictine College.
 The loan is not credit based, nor does it require a co-signer.
 Any awards that a student is eligible for will be listed in your Financial Aid Award Package (based on FAFSA).
 In order to secure these funds, follow the instructions in the Financial Aid Award Package.

 An unsubsidized student loan is not need-based.
-The interest is fixed at 6.8%.
+The interest rate will be established by the US Dept. of Education prior to July 1 each year applicable to the upcoming academic period.
 The government does not pay the interest while the student is in school.
 The borrower is charged interest from the time the loan is disbursed (from the lender to the school) until it is paid in full.
 The student can choose to pay the interest while in school or defer the interest and have it added to the principal balance.
 As with the subsidized loan, repayment on the principal does not begin until six months after you have graduated, dropped below half-time status, or withdrawn from Benedictine College.